hyperspy/hyperspy/docs/user_guide/getting_started.rst

 one containing a plot of a spectrum of the dataset and the other a 2D representation of the data.

-To explore an SI drag the cursor present in the 2D data representation (it can be a line for 2D SIs or a square for 3D SIs).
+To explore a hyperspectrum drag the cursor present in the 2D data representation (it can be a line for 1D data exploration or a square for 2D data exploration).
 An extra cursor can be added by pressing the ``e`` key.
 Pressing ``e`` once more will disable the extra cursor.

-When exploring a 2D SI of high spatial resolution the default size of the rectangular cursors can be too small to be dragged or even seen.
+When exploring a 2D hyperspectral object of high spatial resolution the default size of the rectangular cursors can be too small to be dragged or even seen.
 It is possible to change the size of the cursors by pressing the ``+`` and ``-`` keys  **when the navigator windows is on focus**.

-It is also possible to explore an SI by using the numpad arrows **when numlock is on and the spectrum or navigator figure is on focus**.
+It is also possible to move the pointer by using the numpad arrows **when numlock is on and the spectrum or navigator figure is on focus**.
 When using the numpad arrows the PageUp and PageDown keys change the size of the step.